Skip to main content

 Chrome/Chromium Extension (click to show)

-The chrome demo shows a complete example and details the required permissions and other settings.
+The "Chrome and Chromium" demo includes a complete example and enumerates the required permissions and other settings.

 In an extension, it is recommended to generate the workbook in a content script and pass the object back to the extension: